 Confidential.
-In order to be privileged, a communication must be made in confidence and be kept in confidence.
+In order to be privileged, a communication must be made and maintained in confidence.
 Communications contained in public documents, such as final press releases and corporate annual reports, are not privileged.
-Also, as a general rule, if an attorney-client communication is (i) disclosed to independent third parties (not including qualified agents of privileged persons), or (ii) broadly distributed among company employees (especially employees beyond those with a need to know the information), the communication is no longer confidential for purposes of applying the privilege.
+Also, as a general rule, if an attorney-client communication is disclosed to independent third parties (not including qualified agents of privileged persons), the communication is no longer confidential for purposes of applying the privilege.

-The party asserting a privilege or protection has the burden of establishing that withheld information qualifies for protection.16 It is, therefore, necessary for lawyers to understand the elements of privilege and to be able to articulate how each element of the privilege is satisfied for withheld information.
+The party asserting a privilege or protection has the burden of establishing that withheld information qualifies for protection.19 It is, therefore, necessary for lawyers to understand the elements of privilege and to be able to articulate how each element of the privilege is satisfied for withheld information.

-B. Work Product Protection Generally
+B. Work-Product Protection Generally

-The work product protection was originally predicated on common law, but the doctrine was codified in Rule 26(b)(3).
-Similar protections are found in state common law or state analogues to Rule 26(b)(3).
-Whereas the attorney-client privilege provides an absolute privilege from discovery if established and maintained, the work product protection provides qualified protection against compelled disclosure "for tangible material (or its intangible equivalent) prepared in anticipation of litigation or for trial."
-Fed.
-R. Evid.
-502(g)(2).
-In order to invoke such protection, under Rule 26(b)(3), the materials must constitute: (i) a document (or tangible thing that would be otherwise discoverable); (ii) prepared by or for a party (i.e., by or for a party or a party's representative); and (iii) in anticipation of litigation of litigation of litigation was "imminent."
-In this regard, "there must be more than a remote possibility of litigation."
-Opinion work product, which includes
+The work-product protection was originally predicated on common law, but the doctrine was codified in Rule 26(b)(3).
+Similar protections are found in state common law or state analogues to Rule 26(b)(3).20 Whereas the attorney-client privilege provides an absolute privilege from discovery if established and maintained, the work-product protection provides qualified protection against compelled disclosure "for tangible material (or